 Isabella has also spoken out as part of the #metoo movement, connecting with fans via social media and emerging as a role model for young women nationwide.
 In 2018 she was invited to join the conversation as part of ABC’s special #metoo themed Q&A segment.
 In addition to this, Izzi has played sold out shows in Australia, the US and UK – providing her with a stage for so much more than performing.
 A strong feminist, Izzi feels strongly about the representation of women in music and is on the Advisory Board of the Australian Women’s Music Awards.

 First and foremost, though, Izzi is a celebrated writer and musician.
 Having formed The Preatures with Jack Moffitt and Thomas Champion in 2010, she has since blossomed as an artist.
 In 2014 the band released their debut album Blue Planet Eyes and followed it up in 2017 with Girlhood.
-Isabella has also collaborated with friends and personal idols within the Australian music industry, including Flume, Divinyls and Johnny Took of the DMA’s.
+Isabella has also collaborated with friends and personal idols within the Australian music industry, including Flume and The Divinyls.